 On the Configuration tab, enter the following information:

-Leave the United States option in the Country or region box.
+Select your desired Country/Region or leave the United States option in the Country or region box.

 Select Next: Review + Create.
 Review the information you entered and if the information is correct, select create.